 Apple vs Qualcomm

-The Apple versus Qualcomm case is worth mentioning here because prior to Apple's reliance on Intel for the modem in its iPhones the company was in partnership with Qualcomm, who were sole provider of wireless chips for the iPhone prior to 2016, and from 2016-2017 were providing chips alongside Intel.
+For a number of years Apple had been in partnership with Qualcomm, which was sole provider of wireless chips for the iPhone prior to 2016, and from 2016-2017 provided chips for Apple alongside Intel.

-We won't go in to too much detail about the spat between Apple and Qualcomm other than to say that since Apple stopped using Qualcomm chips in the iPhone the relationship between the two companies has broken down like a bad divorce.
+We won't go into too much detail about the spat between Apple and Qualcomm other than to say that when Apple stopped using Qualcomm chips in the iPhone in 2018, the relationship between the two companies broke down.

-We have both companies accusing the other of infringing on their own patents, Qualcomm claiming that Apple owes it money for royalties for using its tech, and the US Federal Trade Commission (FTC) suing Qualcomm for anticompetitive practices.
-And there's a whole lot more to the battle than that.
+In a nutshell, both companies accused the other of infringing on their patents, Qualcomm claimed Apple owed it royalties for using its tech, and the US Federal Trade Commission (FTC) was also suing Qualcomm for anticompetitive practices.
+And there was a whole lot more to the battle than that.

 What is 5G?

 5G is the successor to 4G.
 It should be able to offer download speeds of around 1Gb/s (gigabits per second) - maybe even 10Gb/s.
-That would make it possible to download am HD movie in just 10 seconds (rather than around 10 minutes as is currently the case).
+That would make it possible to download an HD movie in just 10 seconds rather than around 10 minutes, as is currently the case.

-It should also pave the way for new technological advancements such as driverless cars, as it will offer lower latency, which basically means less delay.
-That should also be good for online gaming, delivery drones and other things that require an always on connection.
+It should also pave the way for new technological advancements such as driverless cars, as it will offer lower latency.
+That should also be good for online gaming, delivery drones and other things that require an always-on connection.